This post contains affiliate links to Blick Art Materials, one of my favorite places to shop for art supplies. Thanks for your support!

 What is CMYK?

 CMYK is short for cyan, magenta, yellow and black, and refers to process color.
 Overlaying these inks results in the rest of the colors of the rainbow - green, orange, red, etc. This is a common technique in screenprinting and print making!
 You can also achieve similar results with markers.
+In order to achieve color blending, your markers/inks must be transparent (not opaque) and not dry too quickly on the page.

 How to CMYK